plmcdowe/Cisco-and-EEM/README.md

    - *:exclamation: Using TCL in EEM 4.0 is recommended over TCL.sh scripts, which uses no longer updated TCL versions.*
       It is possible to still use TCL.sh safely and effectively,
       you just need to ensure that you reference sufficiently old documentation.
-   - TCL is written directly within an applet with `action` steps.
+   - TCL is written directly in an applet under `action` steps.

 - **EEM Policy** `(config)#event manager policy PolicyFile.tcl`**:**
    - Unlike applets, policies reference a TCL file stored in the device.
    - You have to register the user policy directory that contains `.tcl` policy files with event manager server.